-A young person typically joins the Scout Group during the three months leading up to their sixth birthday.
+Subject to space being available, a young person typically joins the Scout Group around their sixth birthday.
 Their first two years with us are in the Beaver Scout section, where they enjoy making friends, playing games, experiencing adventures and going on trips.
 We have Beaver colonies meeting on Mondays (two colonies), Thursdays (one colony) and Fridays (two colonies).

 Around their eighth birthday, the young person will move up to the Cub Scout pack.
 There are loads of fun things you can do as a Cub, including swimming, music, exploring, computing and climbing.
+Cubs typically spend more time away camping than the children will experience in Beavers.
 Badges can be gained by taking part in activities at Cubs and elsewhere.
 Our Cub packs meet on Mondays (three packs), Tuesdays (one pack) and Thursdays (one pack).